rtCamp/wordpress-skeleton/README.md

     2. Update `ci_script_options` as per project needs.
         1. Setting `vip: true` will enable cloning of mu-plugins.
         2. `wp-version` can be set to `latest` for latest released version.
 Or it can be pinned to a specified by setting a value like: `5.0.3`.

-3. Update `Correct branch filter` in `main.workflow`, set the branches according to the deployment needs.
+        3. Setup `slack_channel`, with the channel name you want to send notification to.
+If left empty, it will disable slack notifications.

-4. Update `SLACK_CHANNEL` value in `main.workflow`, set it to the channel in which you want build slack notifications.
+3. Update `SLACK_CHANNEL` value in `main.workflow`, set it to the channel in which you want build slack notifications.

-5. Update [GitHub secret](https://developer.github.com/actions/creating-workflows/storing-secrets/) and add `VAULT_ADDR` and `VAULT_TOKEN` secret.
+4. Update [GitHub secret](https://developer.github.com/actions/creating-workflows/storing-secrets/) and add `VAULT_ADDR` and `VAULT_TOKEN` secret.
 Please contact sys team for this step.

-**Note: Steps 6 and 7 are required, only if the site has not been created with `--public-dir=current` EasyEngine flag**
+**Note: Steps 5 and 6 are required, only if the site has not been created with `--public-dir=current` EasyEngine flag**

-6. Update nginx webroot of the site to point to `/var/www/htdocs/current`.
+5. Update nginx webroot of the site to point to `/var/www/htdocs/current`.
 If you are using EasyEngine v4 then:
     1. Update the file: `/opt/easyengine/sites/example.com/config/nginx/conf.d/main.conf` and replace `/var/www/htdocs` with `/var/www/htdocs/current`
     2. Run `ee site reload example.com`.

-7. Move `wp-config.php` inside `htdocs` folder.
+6. Move `wp-config.php` inside `htdocs` folder.
 ```bash
 mv /opt/easyengine/example.com/app/wp-config.php /opt/easyengine/example.com/app/htdocs/wp-config.php
 ```